Japanese habits and customs

 Point the finger

-It is considered threatening in Japan; instead of pointing with fingers, Japanese people tend to point in a direction with an open hand.
+It is considered threatening in Japan, instead of pointing fingers, the Japanese tend to point in a direction with an open hand.
 Verbal instructions without gestures are also very common.

 Part 3